 Many of the inmates here have committed the most atrocious crimes and here I am sharing my space with cannibals; child sex killers, murderers and rapists.
 Men who should have been put to death for their barbarism are everywhere I look.
 My prison cell is my safe haven – or so I thought… I suffered terribly with stress and nightmares in that hell-hole.

 I wrote a book in Daroca and have now published it as an e-book on Amazon kindle.
+The book is now published by Strand Publishing UK as a paperback and is now available on Amazon and Strand Publishing; here’s the link: SATAN’S ARENA – Strand Publishing UK

 This book is not for the squeamish or the politically correct brigade and like my previous prison books has plenty of anti-Spanish and French sentiment due to my undiluted emotions at the time of writing because of the treatment I received at the hands of my jailers.
 Welcome to the brutal, ugly and dangerous corridors of Satan’s Arena.

 However, regarding political incorrectness, I intend to write further about ‘nonces’ (paedophiles), homosexual men in prison (irons) and members of various Arabic tribes and gypsy tribes.
-The writing will be about my own personal experiences; bad and horrendous, during the time I spent in 11 (yes, eleven) different foreign prisons.
+The writing will be about my own personal experiences; bad and horrendous, during the time I spent in 12 (yes, twelve) different foreign prisons.
 And yes, I must write about the other person who suffered; possibly more than I did, my lovely, loyal wife, Susan.

 She lived alone in an old finca (farmhouse) on a remote hillside in Andalusia, Spain.
 During my incarceration in all of the prisons, she wrote to me each day just as soon as she received my first letter from each prison telling her where I am.